-- Can I help you define which pricing plan is the right one for you?
+- Can I help you define which pricing plan is right for you?

 - Are you interested in learning more about our solution?

-The lead isn’t qualified if the answer to any of these questions is “no” or they don’t reply to a few follow-up emails.
+The lead isn’t qualified if the answer to these questions is “no” or if they don’t reply to a few follow-up emails.

 2. Do they need my solution?

-So, ainclude questions like these in your lead scoring process:
+So, include questions like these in your lead-scoring process:

 - What are your current goals?

 - Which obstacles are preventing you from achieving them?